Pantry Policies

 The pantry uses income eligibility guidelines from the State of Illinois Department of Human Services.

 All potential clients are required to register for free food assistance in person.
+Photo ID and Proof of address are required when registering for free food assistance.

 Income Eligibility